-Wash settings include Temperature (Temp) and Conductivity (Cond) Setpoints (SP) for each wash phase-from Pre-rinse to Sanitizer.
+Wash settings include Time, Temperature (Temp), Conductivity (Cond), Flow, and Chemical (Chem) Setpoints (SP) for each wash phase - from Pre-rinse to Sanitizer.
 The Compact CIP will not advance to the next step in the wash cycle until the system is either above or below the setpoint.

-- 1 Pre-rinse waits until the system is below Cond SP and at Flow SP. - Caustic waits until the system is at or above Temp SP, Cond SP, and Flow SP. - 3 Rinse waits until the system is below Cond SP and at Flow SP. - 4 Acid waits until the system is at or above Temp SP, Cond SP, and Flow SP. - 5 Drain waits until the tank is below 5%. - 6 Final Rinse waits until the system is below Cond SP and at Flow SP. - Sanitizer waits until the system is below Cond SP and at Flow SP.
+- 1 Pre-rinse waits until the system is at or above Flow SP and below Cond SP. - 2 Caustic waits until the system is at or above Cond SP, Temp SP, and Flow SP. - 3 Rinse waits until the system is at or above Flow SP and below Cond SP. - 4 Acid waits until the system is at or above Temp SP, Cond SP, and Flow SP. - 5 Drain waits until the system is tank is below low limit SP. - 6 Final Rinse waits until the system is at or above Flow SP and below Cond SP. - 7 Sanitizer waits until the system is at or above Flow SP and below Cond SP.

-For example, in the screenshot shown above, the Pre-rinse phase will not advance to the Caustic phase until the Cond SP is below 1.0.
+For example, in the screenshot shown above, the Pre-rinse phase will not advance to the Caustic phase until the Flow SP is at or above 20.0 and the Cond SP is below 2.0.
 The Temp SP has a value of N/A which indicates that there is neither a minimum nor maximum requirement for the Pre-rinse Temperature (Temp SP) and therefore will not delay advancement to the next phase.